CobySoss/ScaWL/README.md

 3) Navigate to the file run_tests.sh.
 Remove the line with the LD_PRELOAD environment variable entirely.

-4) Build the scawl executable without the command to link to Jemalloc:
+4) Build the ScaWL executable without the command to link to Jemalloc:

 ```bash
 mpicxx -std=c++11 -I. -O3 -DEXCEL_OUTPUT -DALL_TO_ALL_V scawl.cpp -lpthread -fopenmp -o scawl.exe